 Use Something To Steady Yourself

-If you are unsteady on your feet, you should be using a cane or a walker already (and that’s even more reason why you shouldn’t go out on a snowy or icy day!).
+Elderly people who are unsteady on their feet should already be using walking aids, like a cane or a walker (and that’s even more reason why they shouldn’t go out on a snowy or icy day!).

-For use in winter weather, you should replace your regular cane tip with an ice gripper cane tip.
+For use in winter weather, consider replacing your regular cane tip with an ice gripper cane tip.

-Clear Your Path And / Or Spread Something On The Ground For Traction
+Clear Your Path And / Or Spread Something On The Ground For Better Traction

 If you already live in a snowy area, you are familiar with using a snow melt substance on sidewalks and steps, but using these products doesn’t eliminate one hundred percent of the ice.